Lovelace98/LinkedIn_Job_Application_Automation_Bot/readme.md

 ## LICENSE

-This project is licensed under the MIT License, see (https://vscode.dev/github/Lovelace98/LinkedIn_Job_Application_Automation_Bot/blob/master/MIT%20-%20License.txt) for more information.
+This project is licensed under the MIT License, see MIT-License.txt for more information.